Journal of Cultural Economy

 The Journal of Cultural Economy is a bimonthly peer-reviewed academic journal covering cultural and economic sociology.
 It was established in 2008 and is published by Routledge.
-The editors-in-chief are Liz McFall (Open University) and Taylor Nelms (University of California, Irvine).
-According to the Journal Citation Reports, the journal has a 2017 impact factor of 0.944.
+The editors-in-chief as of February 2026 are Liz McFall (University of Edinburgh), Philip Roscoe (University of St Andrews), and Toby Bennett (University of Westminster).
+The founding editor was Tony Bennett (then Open University).
+According to the Journal Citation Reports, the journal had a 2017 impact factor of 0.944.